J-Hoplin/IDE-Auto-Downloader/README.md

 - What for? : Download main IDEs that i'm using automatically

+- Supporting IDE : Python 3.7.6, Sublime Text3, Visual Studio Code

-- Supporting IDE(I'm going to support various IDEs.
-Comment at issue when there is IDE you want to download with this.) : Python 3.7.6, Sublime Text3, Visual Studio Code
+- I'm going to support various IDEs.
+Comment at issue when there is IDE you want to download with this.

 - exe file link : https://drive.google.com/open?id=16bwTQOdFO8KfHlXYDni5J-TlgL56Kf7w
 ***